The Small Charities Challenge Fund (SCCF) is a funding opportunity for small UK-registered charities and not-for-profit organisations.

 SCCF grant holders can be viewed on our where we work page.

-On Tuesday 6 March 2018, the UK Department for International Development (DFID) paid tribute to MP Jo Cox and announced a new £10 million funding opportunity in her memory, the Jo Cox Memorial Grants.
+On Tuesday 6 March 2018, the UK Foreign, Commonwealth & Development Office (FCDO) paid tribute to MP Jo Cox and announced a new £10 million funding opportunity in her memory, the Jo Cox Memorial Grants.

 The grants are funded by UK Aid Direct and there are two types:

 The grants support projects working across two themes that Jo Cox was passionate about and dedicated her life to:

 To be eligible, organisations proposed projects to support the most marginalised in one of the lowest 50 countries in the UN Human Development Index (HDI) or countries FCDO considers to be of high or moderate fragility.

 UK Aid Direct Community Partnership grants are funding opportunities of up to £250,000 and are for small non-governmental organisations which are: